 There’s a clear language divide online.
 But for astute business owners, this divide presents opportunities to sell products and services to people overseas who would otherwise ignore sites that aren’t available in their native language.

-When you go online, isn’t it convenient being able to read your favorite sites in English?
+When creating a WordPress site, isn’t it convenient if you can read your favorite sites in English?

-For much of the world, however, reading in your native language is a luxury.
+For much of the population, however, reading in their native language is a luxury.

-That’s not to say translating your site is a one-sided exercise that only benefits people who land on your site.
-Far from it.
+And translating your site isn’t just a one-sided exercise that only benefits people who actually land on your site.
 Along with outdoing your competition and strengthening your brand internationally, here are some very real benefits you can expect to achieve for your business.

 1. Reach New Markets